 IVF with ICSI – Getting Started

-So if you are interested in proceeding with IVF treatment in Cyprus with Dr. Firdevs and Team Miracle, you will be wondering how to start your treatment.
+So if you are interested in proceeding with IVF treatment in Cyprus with Team Miracle, you will be wondering how to start your treatment.

 Stage 1 – First Enquiry and Communication for IVF in Cyprus

-The very first stage of your IVF journey is to complete our contact form or send a direct email to info@cyprusivfcentre,com.
-Our Senior International Patients Coordinator, Julie Hodson, will receive your enquiry and give you full details regarding the treatment, process, medication, scheduling etc. At this stage, it’s important to get answers to all of your questions so that you are fully comfortable and relaxed by the time you arrive for the IVF in Cyprus.
+The very first stage of your IVF journey is to complete our contact form or send a direct email to [email protected].
+One of our friendly and experienced coordinators will receive your enquiry and give you full details regarding the treatment, process, medication, scheduling etc. At this stage, it’s important to get answers to all of your questions so that you are fully comfortable and relaxed by the time you arrive for the IVF in Cyprus.
 Please ask anything that comes to mind, no matter how silly or insignificant it may seem.
 We take every question seriously and we understand that you may never have arranged a fertility treatment abroad.
 That is why we are here to help.

 Stage 2 – Fertility testing